 CHARLESTON, S.C.
 (AP) -- Gov. Nikki Haley says Boeing is now a part of the fabric of South Carolina and that the company's latest expansion announcement is a tribute to the 6,000 South Carolinians employed by the aerospace giant.

 Boeing announced Tuesday that it will be investing another $1 billion and creating another 2,000 new jobs at its North Charleston manufacturing complex over the next eight years.

-The newspaper reported House Speaker Bobby Harrell and state Sen. Hugh Leatherman plan to introduce legislation Tuesday providing $120 million to offset Boeing's upfront expansion costs, like site preparation and utility expenses.
+State Sen. Hugh Leatherman introduced a measure on Tuesday for the state to provide $120 million in incentives to the company to offset Boeing's upfront expansion costs, like site preparation and utility expenses.